Man fatally shot at midtown apartment after confronting his ex, who had filed protective order

 "Holdman was armed and came at the current boyfriend who fired at him, killing Holdman," Watkins said in a news release.

-The armed resident of the apartment who shot Holdman was questioned and released pending further investigation, according to the release.
+The man who shot Holdman was questioned and released pending further investigation, according to the release.

-According to online court records, a judge granted the woman's protective order and ordered Holdman remain 100 yards from her and her home.
+According to online court records, a judge had granted the woman's protective order and ordered Holdman remain at least 100 yards from her and her home.
 Holdman also was ordered to surrender all firearms to authorities, according to the Feb.
 1 record.